 It was one week ago today when my friend asked me that question.
 Admittedly, it gave me cause to pause and ponder.
-As stated above, yes, I do miss Julia but not in the way he meant and, most probably, not in the way most people might think.
+As stated above, yes, I do miss Julia but not in the way he meant and, most probably, not in the way most people might imagine.
 Now, for that somewhat enigmatic answer to coalesce into some semblance of sense, you have to understand my previous dating dynamics and the dynamic that came to exist betwixt Julia and me.
 For many years prior, in fact, up until the day I met Julia, I had been starved on so many different levels for a truly spiritual, intellectual, physical, and soulful connection with the people whom I had become romantically involved.
 Of course, as is most usually the case, one doesn’t genuinely know just how hungry they are for what they’ve been denied until that moment when they first savor its flavor.
-But having finally partaken, once that something that’s become ingrained in your life is gone from your life, there is an unquestionable void where that succulent satiation had once resided.
+But having finally partaken, once that something which has become so deeply ingrained in your life is suddenly removed, there is an undeniable void where that succulent satiation had once resided.

 This leads us to one of the hardest truths to accept when loving a narcissist, or any toxic person for that matter, when it comes time to excise them from your life and, invariably, that time will come, just as one would attempt to remove a cancerous tumor, such an undertaking is going to be one of the hardest, if not the hardest, experiences you’ve ever endured.
 And do you know why?
 Because you simply cannot remove a cancerous growth without removing surrounding healthy tissue, too.
-Would you care to guess what that healthy “tissue” is that has to be extracted along with your narcissist?
+Would you care to guess what that healthy “tissue” is that has to be excised along with your narcissist?
 You.
 Yes, you.
-Or, more precisely, certain, small parts of you that have become intertwined with your narcissist.
+Or, more precisely, certain, small parts of you that have become intertwined with your narcissist’s prescence in your life.
 This is where we have to be the strongest, especially when our narcissist begins their hoovering efforts to suck us back into their toxic and manipulative microcosm.
-Unfortunately, due to the seemingly perpetual lingering effects of the tramua bonding we were subjected to, our defenses have become so weakened, that we begin to bargain with ourselves and rationalize that the copious amounts of hell with and without our narcissist, are worth the very few and fleeting fragments of paradise with them.
+Unfortunately, due to the seemingly perpetual lingering effects of the tramua bonding we were subjected to by our narcissist, our defenses have become so weakened, we begin to bargain with ourselves and rationalize that the copious amounts of hell with and without our narcissist are somehow worth the very few and fleeting fragments of paradise with them.
 If anything, we cannot succumb.
 We must stay strong, especially now.

 So, do I miss my narcissist?
 No. I don’t miss her.
 Nor do I hate her.
 In fact, I really don’t feel anything toward or for her.
 And I certainly don’t miss the downward-spiraling, self-destructive draining waste of spirit and energy trying to figure out how much of what she’s telling me is the truth, and how much is a manufactured truth she wants me to believe.
 I don’t miss the trauma bonding, the gaslighting, the triangulation, the ubiquitous anxiety (read realization) that I’m not the only person sharing her affections and her bed, nor do I miss her self-absorbed focus on the upheaval in her life that was solely the product of her doing.
-What I do miss is that feeling of a deep intellectual, soulful, and emotional connection with someone, even if it was something only I unilaterally felt.
-I miss hearing Russian flowing so fluidly and articulately.
-I even miss the façadical delusion that someone whom I deeply respected, revered, and held in such high regard and in whom I felt such an unabiding admiration, also viewed me as their intellectual and physical equal.
+What I do miss is that feeling of a deep intellectual, soulful, and emotional connection with someone, even if it was unilateral.
+I do miss hearing Russian flowing so fluidly and articulately.
+I even miss the delusional façade that someone whom I deeply respected, revered, and held in such high regard and in whom I felt such an unabiding admiration, also viewed me as their equal.
 But, no. I don’t miss her.
 What about you?
 Do you miss your narcissist?